Overview

 )

-# Define function schema
+# Define function for tool calling

 weather_function = FunctionSchema(